Senegal - Country Commercial Guide

 Overview

-President Macky Sall’s economic program focuses on agriculture as an engine for development and his administration has pledged to invest $4 billion in the sector between 2019-2023 through Program of Acceleration of the Rate of Senegalese Agriculture (PRCAS II).
+President Macky Sall’s economic program focuses on agriculture as an engine for development and plans to invest $4 billion in agriculture.
 The agricultural plan calls for massive investments in irrigation and rural roads, access to finance through the creation of a Guarantee Fund, the construction of storage facilities, the development of the fishing sector, and the creation of an agricultural stock exchange market.
-U.S. total exports of agricultural products to Senegal totaled $6.5 million in 2021.
-Senegal ranked number 134 among U.S. Agricultural export markets[1].
-In 2021, top ten U.S. agricultural exports to Senegal included food preparations, condiments and sauces, vegetable oils (excluding soybeans), fish and seafood, other consumer goods, rice, fresh vegetable, non-alcohlic beverage (excluding juices), forest products, and other intermediate goods.
-Top prospects for U.S. agricultural exports to Senegal include feeds and grains and select consumer-oriented products.
+U.S. total exports of agricultural products to Senegal totaled nearly $8.6 million in 2022.
+Senegal ranked number 145 among U.S. Agricultural export markets.
+In 2022, top 10 U.S. agricultural exports to Senegal included food preparations, vegetable oils (excluding soybeans), condiments and sauces, sugar and sweeteners, fish and seafood, rice, pulses, soybeans, processed vegetables, non-alcoholic beverage (excluding juices), and distillers’ dried grains with solubles (DDGS).
+Top prospects for U.S. agricultural exports to Senegal include feed ingredients, food preparations and ingredients for food processing, and select consumer-oriented products.

 Leading Sub-Sectors